MetaSmug/Flow/README.md

 # Flow
-A streamlined approach to making cross-platform video games with Mono/C#
+A streamlined approach to making cross-platform games with Mono/C#